ClementNerma/Rave/docs/books/hybrid.md

 ### Alternative bases

-Because not everyone want to deal with decimal numbers, but also with binary, hexadecimal or even octal, there is a way to represent way simply:
+Because sometimes we don't want to deal with decimal numbers, but also with binary, hexadecimal or even octal values, there is a way to represent them in their original base:

 ```sn
 let dec1 =    92; // Decimal